wenewzhang/mixin_labs-go-bot/README5.md

 * No listing process.

 ### Pre-request:
 You should  have created a bot based on Mixin Network.
-Create one by reading [Java Bitcoin tutorial](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/README.md).
+Create one by reading [Go Bitcoin tutorial](https://github.com/wenewzhang/mixin_labs-go-bot/blob/master/README.md).

 #### Install required packages
 [Chapter 4](https://github.com/wenewzhang/mixin_labs-go-bot/blob/master/README4.md), assume it has installed before.